kubeshop/testkube/README.md

   - [Executor Template](https://github.com/kubeshop/testkube-executor-template) - for creating your own executors
 - Results DB - for centralized test results aggregation and analysis
 - [TestKube Dashboard](https://github.com/kubeshop/testkube-dashboard) - standalone web application for viewing real-time TestKube test results

-TestKube attempts to:

-- Avoid vendor lock-in for test orchestration and execution in CI/CD  pipelines
-- Make it easy to orchestrate and run any kind of tests - functional, load/performance, security, compliance, etc. in your clusters, without having to wrap them in docker-images or providing network access
-- Make it possible to decouple test execution from build processes; engineers should be able to run specific tests whenever needed
-- Centralize all test results in a consistent format for "actionable QA analytics"
-- Provide a modular architecture for adding new types of test scripts and executors

 ## Getting Started